Lionsberg/jppb/Scratch Book 1 - The Builder's Path.md

 37. Plus shipping of $5 to $15 depending on speed.
 I chose $11 expedited to deliver in 8 to 10 days so we could hit first week of March target deadline
 38. Ordered Feb 14, Expected Delivery Feb 21 to Feb 25
 39. Time to wait and see!
+40. Wiki version of book at [[The Builder's Path - A Decade to Transform the World]]